bryndin/maupassant-hugo/README.md

 # "Maupassant IC" Hugo Theme (International Collection)

-Maupassant is a free, minimalistic, light, and responsive Hugo theme designed for bloggers.
+Maupassant IC is a free, minimalistic, light, and responsive Hugo theme designed for bloggers.
 It offers a clean design focused on readability and simplicity, ensuring your content stands out on desktops, laptops, tablets and phones.

 ## → [Demo Site](https://bryndin.github.io/maupassant-hugo/)